 (a) In General

 Dividends received by resident individuals are subject to the surtax.
 For a detailed discussion of the rules applicable to distributions made by Chilean enterprises to their shareholders, see V.B.5.d., above.
 See also IX.C.4.b.(2)(b), below, for a discussion of the manner in which resident individuals may utilize the first category tax paid by the distributing company as a credit against their surtax liability.
+For a discussion of how a Chilean company can pay a substitute tax in lieu of the surtax with respect to earnings and profits accumulated through December 31, 2023, see V.B.5.d.(5)., above.

 Dividends received by resident individuals that carry tax credits must be grossed-up by the amount of the credit that such dividends carry.
 Therefore, these credits must be included as part of the individual’s taxable income that is subject to the surtax.
 A gross-up of the foreign creditable tax must also be made with respect to distributions received from nonresident entities.
 Furthermore, a resident individual must also include as part of his or her gross income dividends received from Chilean entities that are exempt from the surtax but only for purposes of determining the individual marginal surtax rate.